USEPA/e-manifest/docs/src/Services/Manifest/states.md

 It takes 2 parameters, supplied in the URL path:

 1. The handler ID: the unique EPA ID of the handler
-2. details requested: a boolean, cast as a string (e.g., `"true"` or `"false"`), that indicates whether to return greater amounts of the handler's details
+2. details requested: a boolean, cast as a string (e.g., `true` or `false`), that indicates whether to return greater amounts of the handler's details

 ## User Services